OnionIoT/Onion-Docs/Omega2/Kit-Guides/Maker/experiments/05-oled-changing-settings.md

 ## Changing the Display's Behavior {#maker-kit-oled-change-settings}

-In this tutorial, we will use text-based input from the user to change the OLED display's settings.
+In this expriment, we will use text-based input from the user to change the OLED display's settings.
 We'll be scrolling the display contents as well as dimming and inverting the display colours, let's jump in.

 ### The OLED's Settings